sqbr: (up and down)

 I keep seeing discussions about this on tumblr, and have a Theory about how it relates to age.
 Apologies to people over 55, I realise you are not a monolith :)

-Open to: All, detailed results viewable to: Just the Poll Creator, participants: 48
+Open to: Registered Users, detailed results viewable to: Just the Poll Creator, participants: 48

 How embarrassed would you say you are about the person you were at 14?